 God is not short on supply or concern for your life.
 Fight anxiousness as the sin that so easily entangles you (Heb.
 12:1).

 When circumstances grab your heart, take them captive and lay them before God (2 Cor.
 10:5) and pray!

 Don’t let anyone tell you that your circumstances are not great; just realize that your God is greater!

-When fear, anxiety, and worry grab you, pray to the God who is aware and able to meet you in your need and the peace of God can comfort you like nothing else could ever do.
+When fear, anxiety, and worry grab you, pray to the God who is aware and able to meet you in your need, and the peace of God can comfort you as nothing else could ever do.

 Travis Agnew serves as the Lead Pastor of Rocky Creek Church in Greenville, SC.
 His most recent book is Just (About) Married.